szilvia-csernus/rabbit_sanctuary/README.md

 ![favicon-light-mode](assets/images/readme-images/favicon-light-mode.svg)
 ![favicon-dark-mode](assets/images/readme-images/favicon-dark-mode.svg)

+## About Page

-`Home page` is the place where all important information and links can be found.
+The `About page` is the place where all important information and links can be found.
 Decorative icons help the user find the desired information effectively.

 ![home-light-mode](assets/images/readme-images/home-light-mode.jpeg)
 ![home-dark-mode](assets/images/readme-images/home-dark-mode.jpeg)

+## Adopt Page

 The `Adopt page` provides essential information about rabbit re-homing.
 Its aim is to encourage the user to make the next step in the adoption process and visit the centre.
 To support this goal, I included a rabbit gallery as well as `Visit Us buttons` to lead the user to the `Contact Us page`.

 ![adopt-light-mode](assets/images/readme-images/adopt-light-mode.jpeg)
 ![adopt-dark-mode](assets/images/readme-images/adopt-dark-mode.jpeg)

+## Contact Us Page

 On the `Contact Us page`, I included all the contact information the organisation can be reached from.
 Alongside the address, a live Google Maps frame helps with orientation.